nikandt/woodsat/README.md

 Woodsat functions as a LoRa repeater on the 70 cm band in a sun-synchronous low Earth orbit.
 It listens to short messages (TBD 64 bytes), in which a repeating delay parameter is set, thus allowing the amateur to target a desired geographical area.
 Licensed radio amateurs can contact the satellite with a hardware setup that is described below.
-Additionally, the satellite can be contacted using Orbitcon.io on your web browser.

 Further updates to this document are provided by Tessa Nikander closer to planned launch date (Oct 15th 2021).